 The automated PGP validation system relies on there being a match between the "organisation.name" JSON field, and the DCentrica github repo slug.
 Future iterations will likely rely on a UUID which of course is not subject to change.

 In the interim, if you need to change your organisation name, just let us know with as much notice as you can, and we’ll sort that for you.

 What does it cost?

-It will always be free for platform visitors to view the data via a browser, and while Web API requests are initially free, we do plan on introducing a tiered access model, priced and paid in Satoshi, using Lightning via LSAT.
+While Web API requests are initially free, we do plan on introducing a tiered access model, priced and paid in Satoshi, using The Lightning Network.

 How are wallets in the Matrix sorted?

 In order to avoid gamification of search results by sorting by last-updated date, search results are instead ordered alphabetically by wallet name.

 How often is new Wallet data automatically updated?